praveenraghuvanshi1512/EVA4/Session-13/Assignment-13/Readme.md

 - Team members are mentioned at the top

-- Assignment has been executed on a local machine and colab is not used.
+- Assignment has been executed on a local GPU machine and colab is not used.

 - We took object detection of cartoon character '**Tom**' from Tom and Jerry tales